konradrvl/ffexec/README.md

 # ffexec
-A container that executes your ffmpeg commands
+A slim API packaged into a container that executes your ffmpeg commands